NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 ## 7. Go live

-On your go live date, you can start making requests via [NHS Notify API](https://digital.nhs.uk/developer/api-catalogue/nhs-notify) or [NHS Notify MESH](https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh) to send messages with NHS Notify.
+On your go live date, you can start making requests via <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify" target="_blank">NHS Notify API (opens in a new tab)</a> or <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh" target="_blank">NHS Notify MESH (opens in a new tab)</a> to send messages with NHS Notify.

 ### After you go live